-An auditioned choir led by Jasmine Webster open to Westburn students in years 6-8.
+An auditioned choir led by Jasmine Robb, open to Westburn students in years 6-8.
 All SMP students are members of this choir.
 Rehearsals take place on Wednesday mornings from 8:15am – 9:15am.
-The choir is usually made up of 60-75 members and performs in the North West Festival, the Christchurch Schools’ Music Festival, school concerts and other community events.
-The Westburn Chorale is a motivated group of students who pride themselves on performing at the best of their ability.
+The choir performs in the North West Festival, the Christchurch Schools’ Music Festival, school concerts and other community events.
+The Westburn Senior Choir is a motivated group of students who pride themselves on performing at the best of their ability.
 The choir sings a range of music, usually in two or three part harmony.

 Westburn students who play an orchestral instrument, can read music, and have been learning for at least one year, are encouraged to audition for the Westburn School Orchestra led by Victoria Panckhurst.
 All SMP students are members of WJO.
 The orchestra has between 40-60 players with strong string, woodwind, brass and percussion sections.